mikaeilorfanian/dj_j_p/django-async-job-pipelines/README.md

 To make job creation more performant pass a list of jobs to `django_async_job_pipelines.job.abulk_create_new`.

 ## Inputs and Outputs
-The job class inheriting from `BaseJob` should have an `Inputs` class and/or `Outputs` class if you wish your job to take inputs and produce outputs which get written to the database.
-This is useful when you want to pass data to other jobs, for example when using a pipeline.
+The job class inheriting from `BaseJob` should have an `Inputs` class and/or `Outputs` class if you want the job to take inputs and produce outputs which get written to the database.
+This is useful when you want to pass data to other jobs, for example when using a `pipeline`.
+Pipelines are discussed later.

-Inputs and outputs should be deserializable to a Python `dict`.
-They cannot be Python `list` or `set`.
+Inputs and outputs should be a Python `dict`.
+So, they cannot be a Python `list`, `set`, etc.

 It's recommended to use a `dataclass` as your inputs and outputs classes.
 This way most of serialization and deserialization is taken care of by this package.
-If you want to customize how the intputs and outputs look like as a `dict` then define a `asdict` method which takes no arguments on `Inputs` and `Outputs`.
+If you want to customize how the intputs and outputs look like as a `dict` then define a `asdict` method on `Inputs` and `Outputs` which takes no arguments.

 ### TODO Customize Inputs and Outputs Serialization example